 This is an 8-mile walk through Newton.
 Much of it follows aqueducts, part of it follows the Charles River.
 (The north fork of the walk follows the Cochituate Aqueduct, the south fork the Sudbury Aqueduct.
 Click here for an old map (1852?) of the Cochituate Aqueduct, which brought water to the Brookline Reservoir.
 The Sudbury Aqueduct empties into the Chestnut Hill Reservoir.
 Click here for an “overview map” of both aqueducts.)
-Newton Conservators has a website with information about Newton trails, bike-routes, history, architecture, guided tours, etc.; they even have a page about Boston-area parks and walks.
+I put a red line on a section of the trail that can be very muddy; you can avoid this section by walking on the road.

 You can lengthen this walk slightly by starting at the corner of Tyler Terrace and Centre Street, or you can shorten it by skipping Hemlock Gorge, or by starting at Whole Foods (corner of Beacon and Walnut streets).

 View under Echo Bridge toward Silk Mill Dam.
 Echo Bridge carries the Sudbury Aqueduct from Needham (in the west) to Newton (in the east).
 Like the High Bridge in New York City, Echo Bridge has no cars or trains, only walkers and bikers.
 When it was built in 1875, Echo Bridge was the 2nd longest masonry arch in the country.